illyak/DAQ_CLASS/References.md

 - **Exploring BeagleBone: Tools and Techniques for Building with Embedded Linux, Derek Molloy, 2nd Edition**
     - Very relevant book, might even make a good class textbook: https://www.amazon.com/Exploring-BeagleBone-Techniques-Building-Embedded/dp/1119533163/ref=sr_1_1?keywords=derek+molloy&qid=1581087485&sr=8-1
 - **Real World Instrumentation with Python: Automated Data Acquisition and Control Systems, J M Hughes**
-    - Don't let this seemling perfectly applicable title fool you, it's not very useful.
-It is some antiquated stuff, also written with an excess of fundamental physics which fills the book with lots of irrelevant material at the expense of the content you were expecting.
-Note the glowing review... apparently written by a friend... : https://www.amazon.com/Real-World-Instrumentation-Python-Acquisition/dp/0596809565/ref=sr_1_1?crid=2YAI68J0HYH68&keywords=real+world+instrumentation+with+python&qid=1581087562&sprefix=python+instrument%2Caps%2C248&sr=8-1
+    - Don't let this seemingly relevant title fool you, it's maybe a good general read, but not very useful in practice.
+It is some antiquated stuff: "...
+When serial interfaces are mentioned, most people will think of RS-232, or perhaps
+RS-485." (p.547).
+It's also written with an excess of fundamentals which fills the book at the expense of the content you were expecting.
+There is a whole chapter on C which is dandy but the title says Python, not C... : https://www.amazon.com/Real-World-Instrumentation-Python-Acquisition/dp/0596809565/ref=sr_1_1?crid=2YAI68J0HYH68&keywords=real+world+instrumentation+with+python&qid=1581087562&sprefix=python+instrument%2Caps%2C248&sr=8-1

 Websites:
 ---